greathm/tf-i160-hidden-settings-revealer/README.md

 - use the "reveal hidden settings" botton to reveal the "SIM PLMN" tab
 - press "Add" botton to make a new index
 - enter 432 for "MCC"
-- add your isp code "MNC" from the list below
+- add your isp code to "MNC" from the list below
 - press "Submit"

 "MNC" List: